PimpMyPizza/bybit-dart/README.md

 ByBit is a [Dart](https://dart.dev/) library for an easy communication with the [bybit](https://www.bybit.com/) exchange platform [API](https://bybit-exchange.github.io/docs/inverse/#t-introduction).
 This package allows to make simple REST API calls or to subscribe to several WebSockets channels topics.

-## How to use
+## How to use it

 ### Create a ByBit instance

 Note that all the parameters are optional, but you need a valid key and password to access private topics from bybit.
-You can create your own api-key [on the bybit website](https://www.bybit.com/app/user/api-management)
+You can create your own api-key [on the bybit website](https://www.bybit.com/app/user/api-management).

 ``` Dart
 var bybit = ByBit(